-The current '10 min rule' is only a 'desirable target' by the Government and is regularly breached on local services and also on longer distance inter-urban routes.
-Passengers would also object to not getting access to trains just because standing would exceed 10 mins. and, in any case, we understand there are legal limits regarding train standing capacity.
+However, the current '10 min rule' is only a 'desirable target' by the Government and is regularly breached on local services into Edinburgh and also on longer distance inter-urban routes.
+Passengers would also object to not getting access to trains just because standing would exceed 10 mins.

-In practical terms, individual trains will occasionally be overcrowded but if this occurs on a regular basis (and the 10 min. rule may be appropriate for this), the franchisee must demonstrate that appropriate action is taken to deal with the problem ... and this should not include local fares increases to suppress demand.
+In practical terms, individual trains will occasionally be overcrowded but if this occurs on a regular basis (and the 10 min. rule may be appropriate for this), the franchisee must demonstrate that appropriate action is taken to deal with the problem.
+This should not include local fares increases to suppress demand.

-Some passengers do however wish to stand rather than sit in 'crowded' seats ... so the rule could be that 'trains should not, on a regular basis, carry more passengers than there are seats for periods of 10 mins. or longer'.
+Many passengers do however wish to stand rather than sit in 'crowded' seats .. so the rule could be that 'trains should not, on a regular basis, carry more passengers than there are seats for periods of 10 mins. or longer'.
 It may also be that there should be stricter 'overcrowding rules' for long-distance inter-urban and rural routes.